ToczCat/BleBoxNetSdk/README.md

 ## Get started

-* Use the IServiceCollection extension method **RegisterSdkServices()** to register all necessary dependencies for the internal services
+* Use the IServiceCollection extension method **AddBleBoxSdk()** to register all necessary dependencies for the internal services
 * Register **ILogger** from Microsoft.Extensions.Logging.Abstractions to provide logging service for SDK
 * Resolve api client for your BleBox device
 * Use provided methods with device address, additional parameters (if needed) and optionally with your own cancellation token